PrashritTiwari/career-guidance-frontend/README.md

 # career-guidance-frontend
-"Frontend for the Career Guidance project, built in collaboration with Prabesh Pathak."
+"Frontend for the full-stack Career Guidance project, built in collaboration with Prabesh Pathak."